nchenderson/elements-nonpar-stat/docs/10-confidence-intervals.md

 * Notice also that this is a pointwise confidence interval.
 It is not a confidence band.

+* Methods for computing "bias-corrected" confidence intervals for $f(x)$ are discussed, for example, in @chen2017tutorial.

 ---

 * To get a bootstrap estimate of the standard deviation of $\hat{f}_{h_{n}}(x)$, we can use the usual steps.